Sanremo Music Festival 2012: Big Artists section

 On 14 February 2012, each act in the "Big Artists" section performed a previously unreleased song.
 According to the rules of the contest, a ranking should have been determined by a jury composed of 300 people, each one giving a minimum of 1 point and a maximum of 10 points to each song, and at the end of the night, the two artists receiving the lowest points should have been eliminated.
 However, during the second performance of the night, a technical problem in the voting system occurred.
 In the beginning, the jury was asked to continue voting through a paper-based system, but after the last performance, it was announced that the voting was nullified.
 Therefore, all the artists were admitted to the second night of the show.

-Due to illness, co-presenter Ivana Mrzazova was unable to attend.
+Due to illness, co-presenter Ivana Mrázová was unable to attend.
 She was substituted by Belen Rodriguez and Elisabetta Canalis, the co-presenters of the 2011 festival.

 Singer and actor Adriano Celentano was a notable guest the first night.
 He caused much controversy when he attacked the Catholic Church and the Italian Catholic magazine Famiglia Cristiana and newspaper Avvenire during his monologue.